 - The commodity may be witnessing unusually high demand currently.
 Traders in the futures market may expect the demand to go down in the coming months.
 This can be due to seasonal factors.
-Demand for some commodities go high during some seasons and then go down again.
+Demand for some commodities goes high during some seasons and then goes down again.
 When the demand goes down, prices will come down again.

-- It may happen that due to some sudden unforeseen events, the supply of the commodity becomes scarce.
+- Due to some sudden unforeseen events, the supply of the commodity may become scarce.
 For example, a flood in major parts of the country destroying crops of this commodity will make the commodity scarce for the time being.
 As a result, the price of the commodity will go up or increase.
-With time, as more and more farmers grow their crops and harvest it after some months, the demand and supply will balance and the prices will come down.
+With time, as more and more farmers grow their crops and harvest it after some months, the demand and supply will balance, and the prices will come down.

 How do Traders Benefit out of this Situation?

-So, we know that for some reasons the spot price of a commodity or an asset is high and it is expected to go down in the coming months/years.
+So, we know that for some reason, the spot price of a commodity or an asset is high, and it is expected to go down in the coming months/years.
 Now, how do traders in the futures market use this situation to their advantage?
 It is simple for them.
-They sell the commodity in the futures market (at todays’ futures price).
+They sell the commodity in the futures market (at today’s futures price).
 And, in the coming months, when the price goes down, they purchase it at those lower prices to make the delivery.
 So, the farmer in our previous example will sell wheat to XYZ corporation at $100 per ton.
-After two months when the price of wheat goes down at $80 per ton, he will purchase wheat from the market and make the delivery, making a profit of $20 per ton.
-This trading method is called ‘short selling’.
+After two months, when the price of wheat goes down to $80 per ton, he will purchase wheat from the market and make the delivery, making a profit of $20 per ton.
+This trading method is called ‘short-selling.’

 Risks in Backwardation

-As is true in case of other investments, backwardation comes with its own share of risks.
-When a trader gets into using backwardation to make capital gains, he may end up making capital losses.
-Following are the risks in both short selling and long position in backwardation.
+As is true in the case of other investments, backwardation comes with its own share of risks.
+When a trader uses backwardation to make capital gains, he may end up making capital losses.
+Following are the risks in both short selling and a long position in backwardation.

-- We learnt that a trader can take a long position during backwardation if he expects the futures prices to increase.
-It may also happen that the futures prices continue to go down because of negative sentiment regarding that commodity among the traders, or due to a recession in the market.
-So, the trader who purchases a commodity thinking its prices will go up in the futures market may end up selling it at an even lower price.
+- We learnt that a trader could take a long position during backwardation if he expects the futures prices to increase.
+It may also happen that the futures prices continue to go down because of negative sentiment regarding that commodity among the traders or due to a recession in the market.
+So, the trader who purchases a commodity thinking its prices will go up in the futures market, may end up selling it at an even lower price.

 - Another risk in holding a long position is the potential of locking your money for a long period of time.
-Here the investor may miss out on other highly promising alternative opportunities because he is holding a long position in his current investment.
+Here the investor may miss out on other highly promising alternative opportunities because he holds a long position in his current investment.

 - Many times, individual traders become a victim of manipulation by giant suppliers.
 These suppliers may artificially keep the prices high for their advantage.
 An individual investor or retailer may not now about these manipulations coming his way.
 He may, as a result, end up losing money, even after knowing the demand and supply equations.

-- Another risk is when the trader knows the movement of the price in future, but cannot accurately predict the timing of the market.
-Now, futures contracts have a defined date for the fulfilment of the contract.
-So, a contract may expire before the favourable movement in prices is seen by the trader.
+- Another risk is when the trader knows the movement of the price in the future but cannot accurately predict the timing of the market.
+Now, futures contracts have a defined date for the fulfillment of the contract.
+So, a contract may expire before the favorable movement in prices is seen by the trader.